bigsmoke/sapienshabitat/pages/back-into-farming/page.md

 And by “farming” I mean “gardening”.

-But before digging into the distinction between “farming” and “gardening”, some words about Elon Musk and Yuval Noah Harari.
-They both worry about the future of work and serve as figureheads for the popular view that robotization and automization are about to reduce the employability of entire professional classes to zero.
+But, before digging into the distinction between “farming” and “gardening”, some words about Elon Musk and Yuval Noah Harari – the billionaire and the historian who worry that robotization and automization are about to reduce the employability of scores of professional classes to zero.
+Their worries about impending human obsolescence are broadly shared; other well-know champions of this view are American presidential candidate Andrew Yang, former Greek Minister of Finance Yanis Varoufakis, and atheist pundit Sam Harriss.

-Meanwhile, at the head of electric car maker Tesla, Elon continues to whip his research and development team forward, in the race of achieving level 4 Full Self-Driving (FSD) before his competitors do.
-In the US alone, autonomous vehicles (AVS) functioning at level 4 can potentially render more than 4 million drivers jobless.[^AV-JOBS] Level 4 FSD is dubbed the “mind off” level, at which the human “driver” no longer needs to pay attention to the road.
-If we go along with Elon's optimism for when Tesla's Autopilot could achieve level 4 FSD, the displacement of human drivers could start as early as _this year_ (2022).[^TESLA-AUTOPILOT]
+Meanwhile, at the head of electric car maker Tesla, Musk continues to whip his research and development team forward, in the race of achieving level 4 Full Self-Driving (FSD) before his competitors do.[^AI-OPEN-LETTER]  In the US alone, autonomous vehicles (AVS) functioning at level 4 can potentially render more than 4 million drivers jobless.[^AV-JOBS] Level 4 FSD is dubbed the “mind off” level, at which the human “driver” no longer needs to pay attention to the road.
+If we fall in with Musk's optimism for when Tesla's Autopilot could achieve level 4 FSD, the displacement of human drivers could start as early as _this year_ (2022).[^TESLA-AUTOPILOT]

-Elon worries about the jobs he is attempting to obsolete.
-Will this will lead to a “useless class of people”, as Yuval calls them?
+Musk worries about the jobs he is attempting to obsolete.
+Will this lead to a “useless class of people”, as Yuval calls them?
 For AI researchers, it will be marvellous feat of engineering to produce the first fully autonomous vehicle, but for humans driving is low-skilled labor.
 Many drivers will not be